0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![manual-2](../../../img/tools/wallet/metamask/manual-2.png){width=50%}

 3. This will bring up the MetaMask settings page in your browser.
-Select the "Add a network manually" option at the bottom of the page.
+Select the **Add a network manually** option at the bottom of the page.

     ![manual-3](../../../img/tools/wallet/metamask/manual-3.png)

 4. This will take you to a form with multiple fields where you'll need to enter the network configuration (as highlighted in [the table above](#add-the-polygon-network-manually)) for the network you're looking to add in your MetaMask wallet.
 The following image shows the entries for PoS Amoy testnet.
-Once you've filled in network config, select "Save".
+Fill in the network config, and select **Save**.

     ![manual-4](../../../img/tools/wallet/metamask/manual-4.png){width=50%}

-5. This add the network profile to your MetaMask wallet.
+5. This adds the network profile to your MetaMask wallet.
 Select the prompt to switch to your newly added network.
-You should now be able to between your added network and other networks from the drop-down list on the wallet main page.
+You'll now be able to switch between your added network and other networks from the drop-down list on the wallet main page.

     ![manual-5](../../../img/tools/wallet/metamask/manual-5.png){width=50%}